<!-- FAQPage Structured Data -->

 UDCA must contain 99.0-101.0% of C24H40O4 on the anhydrous basis by potentiometric titration with 0.1M tetrabutylammonium hydroxide.
 This narrower range reflects the higher purity expectation for the European market.

-The EP monograph is significantly more rigorous in its impurity specifications:
+The EP monograph is more rigorous in its impurity specifications.
+The following limits reflect the EP monograph supplemented by typical CEP-holder product specifications [citation needed]:

 The EP's impurity specification is approximately four times tighter than the USP specification for total impurities (0.5% vs 2.0%).
 An API that passes USP may not meet EP requirements solely on the basis of the impurity profile.